nhsbsa/nhsbsa-asc-tfrs-design-history/app/posts/claims/2025-05-01-edit-a-claim-second.md

 ![Orientation](orientation.png "Order of consumption 1.Orientation")

->**We believe that** displaying the Claim ID, status, date relevant to status and a snapshot of max reimbursement amount in the orientation section of a claim
+>**We believe that** displaying the claim ID, status, date relevant to status and a snapshot of max reimbursement amount in the orientation section of a claim
 >**Will be a useful feature for** organisation / submitters
 >**As it will** match the idea of what’s shown in the claims table for them to identify the correct claim.
-Also we included the max reimbursement amount because we saw this as part of orientation as then they know what is the potential outcome of the task at hand.
+Also we included the max reimbursement amount because we saw this as part of orientation as then they know what is the potential outcome of the task at hand